A Work in Progress (book)

-A Work in Progress is an American memoir written by YouTuber and entrepreneur Connor Franta.
+A Work in Progress is a memoir written by YouTuber and entrepreneur Connor Franta.
 It was published in April 2015 by Atria/Keywords Press.
-It centers around Connor Franta's life, his childhood, his current life and his future aspirations.
+It centers around Franta's life, his childhood, his current life and his future aspirations.
 Franta went on a promotional tour for the book in the United States, United Kingdom as well as promotion during the Amplify Live Australian Tour in 2015.
 In May 2016, a hardcover version was made available through a public release.
 A second hardcover book featuring a different cover, was also released in 2016.
 The book was succeeded by Franta's 2017 memoir, Note to Self.

 Reception

 The book appeared at #8 on the New York Times, Publishers Weekly, and The Times best seller lists.
 The book is the winner of the 2015 "Goodreads Choice Awards Best Memoir & Autobiography".